South Island TourSee the spectacular South Island on this exclusive, personalised tour

 We board our private coach again and drive north to Aoraki Mt Cook, travelling through Lindis Pass in the Mackenzie Basin – one of our favourite drives with tussock hills as far as you can see.
 Turning off the highway at Twizel we travel alongside the spectacular Lake Pukaki with its incredible blue waters.
 When the sun hits the surface of the lake, it reflects off glacial particles transforming it to a brilliant blue.
 The combination of the magnificent lake, surrounding peaks and wide open skies are a dream for photographers.

 If the helicopter flight over Franz Josef Glacier was cancelled due to weather, you’ll have another opportunity here at Mt Cook to enjoy this once in a lifetime experience with Mount Cook Alpine Vista.
 This flight also includes a stop on the snow for photos that will be the envy of everyone back home!
-We check in to the Hermitage Hotel, take a hike up to Kea Point for fabulous views and photos of Australasia’s highest mountain and the unparalleled beauty of this incredible region, and have dinner in the Sir Edmund Hillary Restaurant in the evening.
+We check in to the Hermitage Hotel, take a hike up to Kea Point for fabulous views and photos of Australasia’s highest mountain and the unparalleled beauty of this incredible region, or do the Hooker Valley Track then have dinner in the Sir Edmund Hillary Restaurant in the evening.

 Travelling back to Christchurch on our private coach, we’ll drive past Lake Pukaki again, through the quaint settlement of Tekapo with a photo stop at the famous Church of the Good Shepherd, then on to Christchurch for return flights to Auckland or your home town.